-We explain more about these and how we will use them into practice on pages 13 to 15.
+We explain more about these and how we will use them in practice on pages 23 to 24.

-Theme 1 - Connected communities
+Connected communities

-We want North Yorkshire to be a place where communities flourish, people shape services and have control of their lives

-- North Yorkshire people live longer, healthier lives compared to England as a whole, but there are significant variations between districts, communities and population groups. - For example, a girl born today in Hambleton can expect to live for 2.5 years longer than the average for England, but a girl born in Scarborough can expect to live for 0.5 years less.
-This variation has grown bigger over the last 10 years. - People with severe mental health problems often have poorer physical health too. - Strong local communities have been proved to be effective in supporting people to make healthy choices.
-They also help people cope with and recover from adverse events like illness, economic pressures and even extreme weather. - Prevents individuals feeling lonely and isolated which, in turn, reduces depression and anxiety. - Volunteering has benefits for both the volunteer and for those they help.
+North Yorkshire people live longer, healthier lives compared to England as a whole, but there are significant variations between districts, communities and population groups.

+For example, a girl born in Hambleton today can expect to live for 2.5 years longer than the average for England, but a girl born in Scarborough can expect to live for 0.5 years less.
+This variation has grown bigger over the last 10 years.

+People with severe mental health problems often have poorer physical health too.

+Strong local communities have been proved to be effective in supporting people to make healthy choices.
+They also help people cope with, and recover from, adverse events like illness, economic pressures and even extreme weather.

+It prevents individuals feeling lonely and isolated which, in turn, reduces depression and anxiety.

+Volunteering has benefits for both the volunteer and for those they help.
 Voluntary organisations are a vital part of connected communities - they provide things that other parts of the system can't, and their experience of working locally is a valuable resource.

-Technology is a key asset for communities, helping to support local business opportunities, providing everyone with better ways of communicating with the outside world, and providing new solutions to selfmanage our care.
+Technology is a key asset for communities, helping to support local business opportunities, providing everyone with better ways of communicating with the outside world, and providing new solutions to self- manage our care.